delucis/astro-og-canvas/packages/astro-og-canvas/README.md

     description?: FontConfig;
   };

+  /**
-  /** Array of font URLs to load and use when rendering text. */ fonts?: string[];
+   * Array of font URLs or file paths to load and use when rendering text,
+   * e.g. `['./src/fonts/local-font.ttf', 'https://example.com/cdn/remote-font.ttf']`
+   * Local font paths are specified relative to your project’s root.
+   */
+  fonts?: string[];
 }
 ```